Genisb/agent-switch/README.md

 ## Contributing

-PRs welcome.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md).
 If you hit a real bug, [open an issue](../../issues/new/choose) with the exact command and output; "doesn't work" without a repro is hard to act on.

 ## License